chronoDave/esbuild-plugin-spider/README.md

 #### `assets`

+By default, all imported asset files will be written to the same directory as the page files. `filter` can be used to change the root directory (relative to the output directory) of specific asset files.

-By default, all non-page files will be ignored. `filter` will come before `assets`, so make sure to use `filter` if importing `js` files.
+`filter` will come before `assets`, so make sure to use `filter` if importing `js` files.

 ```TS
 import esbuild from 'esbuild';